Privacy Policy

 Integrity of your personal information

-We will take reasonable steps to:
+In accordance with applicable Privacy Laws, we will take reasonable steps to:

 We will also take reasonable steps to destroy or de-identify personal information that we hold if we no longer need the information for the primary purpose for which the information was collected and we are not otherwise required by law to retain the information.